InTEGr8or/nofakingway/content/static-text-generation/developing-in-docpad.md

 ---
-title: "Developing in Docpad"
-subtitle: The centrality of human-readable text
+author: Mark Stouffer
-date: 2018-02-19T19:39:35-08:00
+date: 2018-02-20 03:39:35
 draft: false
-author: Mark Stouffer
+featured_image: http://placehold.it/900x250
+path: /static-text-generation/developing-in-docpad
 series: [Coding]
-featured_image: http://placehold.it/900x250
+subtitle: The centrality of human-readable text
+title: Developing in Docpad
 ---

 I've started developing in Docpad because I love lo-fi text-only documentation.
 This CMS uses folder structure and tags for site hierarchy and is very flexible.
 The MarkDown is transpiled into html and I can use a variety of templating languages for the layout components.